David Harold Byrd: Oil business career

 After graduation, Byrd worked for H.E.
 Humphreys, and as a geological oil scout for several oil companies including Old Dominion Oil Company of San Antonio before becoming, in 1925, an independent consultant and driller in Brownwood, Texas.
 Here he acquired his "dry hole" nickname by drilling 56 wells that produced no oil.
 Then, on 28 May 1928, he drilled two productive wells in the Byrd-Daniels Oil Field on the same day.
 One of those wells produced 1,000 barrels per day at a selling price of $3 a barrel.
 Byrd was the president of the Independent Petroleum Association of Texas and a member of the American Association of Petroleum Geologists.

 In 1931, Byrd founded Byrd-Frost Incorporated with Jack Frost, which operated 492 East Texas wells that produced an average of 4,000 barrels a day.
 In the 1930s he purchased the Texas School Book Depository in Dallas, scene of the 1963 assassination of John F. Kennedy.
 After the assassination Byrd had the window from which Oswald was said to have fired from removed and displayed in his Dallas mansion.
 His son said that his father was afraid that the window would be stolen by souvenir hunters.
 In 1970 Byrd put the building up for sale in a public auction.

 Aviation business

 During this period Byrd became very interested in aviation.
 In 1938 he was named to the Texas Civil Aeronautics Commission by Texas Governor James V. Allred, and was involved in founding the Civil Air Patrol (CAP) in September 1941.
 During World War II Byrd commanded a CAP anti-submarine base at Beaumont, Texas.
+Byrd was concerned that the Germans or those working for them may be using the Southern border to travel back and forth through the United States, so he hired an ex-soldier to deal with his concerns.
+Suspicious foreigners were tracked for months and Byrd passed on the information he gathered to the authorities.

 After the war Byrd helped incorporate CAP and have it designated as an Auxiliary of the Air Force, helped initiate the International Air Cadet Exchange, and established or supported cadet scholarships.
 For his work with the CAP Byrd was awarded the US Air Force's Air Force Scroll of Appreciation on 24 May 1963.
 He was a close friend of the famed aviator Jimmy Doolittle, who he went on hunting trips with.

 In 1957 he founded and became chairman of the board of Space Corporation, a jet engine equipment company.